richdill/Alquimista.github.io/_posts/2025-12-22-recent-blog.md

 Interaction Pattern Using MCP typically looks like this When an AI session starts, the host’s MCP client establishes connections to one or more servers (for example, a local file system server, a Gmail server, and a Slack server).
 The client will query each server for its offerings – e.g. list available resources, tools, and prompt templates – and incorporate that knowledge into the model’s context or system instructions (Model context protocol (MCP) - OpenAI Agents SDK) (Model context protocol (MCP) - OpenAI Agents SDK).
 From the model’s perspective, it now has an expanded “toolbox” and extra context at its disposal.
 If the user asks a question that requires external info, the model can decide to invoke one of the tools.
 The host detects that (via the model’s output or a special function call format) and then forwards the request to the appropriate MCP server.
 The server performs the action (e.g. retrieves some data or executes an API call) and returns the result.
 The host then inserts that result (often as assistant message content or as additional context) back into the conversation, allowing the model to use it to formulate a final answer.
 This loop can repeat multiple times (the model can call several tools sequentially if needed).
 Throughout, the MCP protocol ensures these interactions follow a consistent format (JSON-RPC calls for tools/list, tools/call, reading resources, etc.), no matter which vendor’s model or which data source is involved (Transports - Model Context Protocol) (Model context protocol (MCP) - OpenAI Agents SDK).
 The end result is a smoother prompt orchestration: the AI can seamlessly weave in external knowledge or actions during a dialog, guided by standardized patterns rather than ad-hoc prompt engineering.

-MCP Architecture: Clients, Servers, and Context Management
+MCP Architecture Clients, Servers, and Context Management

-Component Architecture: MCP’s design cleanly separates the AI assistant from the external systems via a client–server architecture (Understanding and mitigating security risks in
+Component Architecture MCP’s design cleanly separates the AI assistant from the external systems via a client–server architecture (Understanding and mitigating security risks in
 MCP implementations | Microsoft Community Hub).
-The main components include: MCP Hosts (the AI-powered application or agent that needs data), MCP Clients (the connector inside the host that manages communications), and MCP Servers (small programs/services that interface with specific data sources or functionalities) (Introduction - Model Context
+The main components include MCP Hosts (the AI-powered application or agent that needs data), MCP Clients (the connector inside the host that manages communications), and MCP Servers (small programs/services that interface with specific data sources or functionalities) (Introduction - Model Context
 Protocol).
 In this setup, any given host can connect to multiple servers simultaneously, each server providing a different slice of capability or data.
 For example, Anthropic’s Claude Desktop app (an MCP host) might run an MCP client that connects to a “Google Drive” server, a “Slack” server, and a “PostgreSQL database” server at the same time – giving the
 Claude AI access to files, chat logs, and database info all within one session (Introducing the Model Context Protocol \ Anthropic) (Introducing the Model Context Protocol \ Anthropic).
-The MCP client component is what maintains the 1:1 connection to each server and handles the message exchange (it essentially abstracts the networking/IPC details) (Introduction - Model Context Protocol).
+The MCP client component is what maintains the 1 1 connection to each server and handles the message exchange (it essentially abstracts the networking/IPC details) (Introduction - Model Context Protocol).
 Meanwhile, each MCP server is typically a lightweight service (often running locally or in a container) that exposes a specific data source or toolset through the MCP API (Introducing the Model Context Protocol \ Anthropic) (Understanding and mitigating security risks in MCP implementations | Microsoft Community Hub).
 Some servers connect to local resources (e.g. your filesystem, or an internal app’s API) and others connect to remote services (e.g. Slack’s API or a cloud database) – but to the AI client they all look like uniform MCP endpoints.

-Communication and State: MCP communications use JSON-RPC 2.0 as the “wire format” for requests and responses (Transports - Model Context Protocol).
+Communication and State MCP communications use JSON-RPC 2.0 as the “wire format” for requests and responses (Transports - Model Context Protocol).
 This means all interactions (like listing tools, reading a resource, calling an action) are encoded as JSON messages with a method name and params, sent over a transport channel.
-Two transport modes are standardized: STDIO (standard input/output streams, for local servers running as subprocesses) and HTTP + SSE (Server-Sent Events, for remote servers over HTTP)
+Two transport modes are standardized STDIO (standard input/output streams, for local servers running as subprocesses) and HTTP + SSE (Server-Sent Events, for remote servers over HTTP)
 (Model context protocol (MCP) - OpenAI Agents SDK).
 The STDIO mode allows a very low-latency, secure local connection (the server process runs on localhost and communicates via pipes), while the SSE mode enables connecting to a server by URL (the client opens a persistent HTTP SSE stream and sends RPC calls via HTTP POST) (Model context protocol
 (MCP) - OpenAI Agents SDK).
 In both cases, the connection is typically persistent (the host stays connected to the server across multiple calls), which enables stateful interactions